MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Get-ADComputer.md

 ## NOTES

-- This cmdlet does not work with AD LDS with its default schema.
-By default AD LDS schema does not have a computer class, but if the schema is extended to include it, this cmdlet will work with LDS.
+- This cmdlet doesn't work with AD LDS with its default schema.
+By default the AD LDS schema doesn't have a computer class, but if the schema is extended to include it, this cmdlet will work with LDS.

 ## RELATED LINKS